 - Adherence to all ATP Policies and Procedures, see the complete ATP Student Handbook at www.heidelberg.edu/academiclife/depts/athtraining/academics

 - Under the direct supervision of a Heidelberg University ATP Preceptor at an ATP affiliate clinical site, ATP students will:

 - Complete a minimum of 800 clinical hours in a variety of settings including but not limited to collegiate, high school, rehabilitation, general medical, and other settings as assigned by the Clinical Coordinator.

 - Completion of 75 clinical observation hours as an Athletic Training Candidate as a requirement of the ATP application.
 NOTE: observation hours do not count toward the required minimum 800 clinical hours.

 - Complete the six sequential clinical courses including ATR 270, ATR 271, ATR 371, ATR 372, ATR 470, and ATR 471

 - The general medical rotation requirements are outlined in the AT Student Handbook and the clinical course syllabus for both ATR 270 and ATR 271

 - Each clinical course reflects didactic instruction of clinical skills learned in previous semester of academic coursework

-- If a student does not successfully complete all of the requirements of their clinical course as outlined in each clinical course syllabus, the student will not be allowed to proceed to additional clinical or didactic ATR coursework which will result in the student needing to complete a(n) additional semester(s) at Heidelberg University beyond the traditional 4 year plan to complete the ATEP.
+- If a student does not successfully complete all of the requirements of their clinical course as outlined in each clinical course syllabus, the student will not be allowed to proceed to additional clinical or didactic ATR coursework which will result in the student needing to complete a(n) additional semester(s) at Heidelberg University beyond the traditional 4 year plan to complete the ATP.